1. KEY INFORMATION ABOUT THE RESEARCHERS AND THIS STUDY

 Dashboard.
 You will be able to view graphs of your mood, sleep, and step data at any time on the app dashboard.
 Additionally, you may receive periodic pop-up notifications which may contain data feedback, a relevant fact or tip, or general support throughout the year.
 You may also have the opportunity to participate in group exercise and sleep challenges against interns in other residency programs.

 Apple SensorKit.
-In order to obtain an objective measure of your activity, at some point during the year we may request to access additional data already collected via your iPhone or Apple Watch (not applicable for Android users).
-For example, your “frequent locations'' data from the GPS or keyboard usage patterns.
+In order to obtain an objective measure of your activity, we will request to access additional sensor and usage data already collected via your iPhone or Apple Watch (not applicable for Android users).
 All data would be transferred securely from your device via the MyDataHelps app, designed specifically for research use.
-Prior to the collection of any SensorKit data, you will be presented with detailed information and explicitly asked for permission to access each individual data type via your iPhone.
+Enabling SensorKit data collection will not affect your phone performance in any way.
+Prior to the collection of any SensorKit data, you will be presented with detailed information and explicitly asked for permission to access each individual data type via your iPhone (more details available here).
+You can control the data types you share with the study and can stop sharing at any time.
 Granting access to SensorKit data is completely optional and will not affect your participation in the study.

 DNA SAMPLE.
 Over the course of the study, we would like to collect a sample of cells using a noninvasive method.
 We will ask that you provide two small samples of saliva for cell collection, one before intern year starts and a second sample during intern year.
 The samples can be collected at home and returned to investigators by mail.
 Your samples will be stored indefinitely or until their use is exhausted.
 Analysis of the samples will include genes that have been implicated in depression- these are called candidate genes.
 While there are currently several candidate genes of interest, investigators will also search for new candidate genes and continue to use this sample to investigate other potential genes as they arise in the future.